mieko/mieko.dev/_posts/2016-09-27-wtf-is-up-with-beacons.md

 manufacturers at $20/$30 each, betting that the price would end up in the $5-$10 range soon enough, through adoption and competition.

-Two years later, the beacons that work reliably, are field programmable, have a useful battery life, and are ready-to-use out-of-the-box still cost around
+Two years later, the beacons that:
+  1. Work reliably
+  2. Are field programmable
+  3. Have a useful battery life, (10 months is OK)
+  4. Are ready-to-use out-of-the-box (no soldering or firmware programming)

-$20-$30USD/each[^1].
+Still cost around $20-$30USD/each[^1].
 One of our customer installations can have over a hundred beacons.

 We don't make money on beacons: we just want our customers to have them.
 Our software can do all sorts of cool stuff if they're installed.
 I've spent hours